Galați: Interwar period

 In 1919, a high school for Jewish students opened.
 A first air race between Galați and Bucharest was held in 1926 following the end of the construction of the Galați Airport.
 The 1930 Romanian census recorded 100,000 residents in Galați.
 After Bucharest, Chișinău, Iași and Cernăuți, Galați was Romania's fifth city.
 In 1938, the Ținutul Dunării de Jos (Lower Danube Land) was established.

-World war II
+World War II

+On 30 June 1940, during the Romanian withdrawal from Bessarabia and Northern Bukovina following the Soviet occupation of Bessarabia and Northern Bukovina, Romanian soldiers opened fire on civilians gathered near the railway station in the 1940 Galați massacre.
+The International Commission on the Holocaust in Romania estimated that roughly 300 people were killed, most of them Jews.

 During World War II, Galați was bombed by the Soviet Air Forces and Luftwaffe.
+The Anglo-Americans destroyed, by the air raid of 6 June 1944, part of the military airport, the church of Sf.
+Vineri and the houses located in the direction of aircraft flight.
 The railway station, inaugurated on 13 September 1872, was destroyed as were many other historic buildings and most of the old town.
 On 27 August 1944, Galați was captured by Soviet troops of the 3rd Ukrainian Front in the course of the Jassy–Kishinev Offensive.

+During World War II, Galați was bombed by the Soviet Air Forces and Luftwaffe.
+The Anglo-Americans destroyed, by the air raid of 6 June 1944, part of the military airport, the church of Sf.
+Vineri and the houses located in the direction of aircraft flight.
+The railway station, inaugurated on 13 September 1872, was destroyed as were many other historic buildings and most of the old town.
+On 27 August 1944, Galați was captured by Soviet troops of the 3rd Ukrainian Front in the course of the Jassy–Kishinev Offensive.

 Jewish community

 Before World War II Galați hosted 22 synagogues and in 1926, it was the base for the Zionist Revisionist Organization of Romania.
-Although Galați's Jewish community suffered persecution by the pro-Nazi authorities during World War II, the community was not destroyed in the Holocaust.
+On 30 June 1940, several hundred civilians, most of them Jews, were killed by Romanian soldiers in the 1940 Galați massacre.
+Although Galați's Jewish community suffered further persecution by Romanian authorities during World War II, the community was not destroyed in the Holocaust.
 Since the 1940s the community has gradually diminished through emigration.